 Is it safe to take a tripod for my camera with me and place it on the ground?

 Yes, please take your tripod with you on the tour.
 In most of the places it’s totally safe to place tripods on the ground.
 The so called radioactive “hotspots” will be shown by your guide in advance.
-In any case, to prevent you from taking any radioactive particle with you from the Chernobyl zone, we advise you to thoroughly wipe the tripod legs with a wet napkin.
+In any case, to prevent you from taking any radioactive particle with you from the Chernobyl Zone, we advise you to thoroughly wipe the tripod legs with a wet napkin.
+The guide asks photographers to put protective coverage on tripod (it can be plastic bags).

-You can fly your drones with your camera in a majority of the places in the Chernobyl zone.
-A place where the drones cannot be used is the territory of the Chernobyl nuclear power plant.
+For drone flights you need to have a permit that we can help you to get.
+Once you have it, you can fly your drones with your camera in the majority of places in the Chernobyl Zone.
+One place where the drones cannot be used is the territory of the Chernobyl Nuclear Power Plant.
 Before you use the drone please ask your guide if it is appropriate to fly it and in which direction.
+For the drone permit we will need to have all specifications more than 10 days before your tour.

 How dangerous is the trip to Chernobyl?
 What is the dose of radiation that I could receive?
 Is it more dangerous for women than for men?

-Visiting Chernobyl is safer than a majority of what people think.
-Actually it is safer than flying an airplane (radiation from the sun) or eating a lot of bananas (that’s the most radioactive fruit).
-The level of radiation in the Chernobyl zone is only higher in some places which are avoided during the Chernobyl tour or the group only stays near these places for a short amount of time (e.g. Red Forest, photo shooting of Chernobyl nuclear power plant – reactor 4).
-During one day in the Chernobyl exclusion zone the body receives a dose of radiation of 3μSv (microSieverts, the safe limit is 100 microSieverts), that’s less than one X-ray scan or 3 hours spent in an airplane.
+Visiting Chernobyl is safer than the majority of people think.
+Actually it is safer than flying in an airplane (radiation from the sun) or eating a lot of bananas (that’s the most radioactive fruit).
+The level of radiation in the Chernobyl Zone is only higher in a few places which are avoided during the Chernobyl tour or the group will only stay near these places for a short amount of time (e.g. Red Forest, photo shooting of Chernobyl nuclear power plant – reactor 4).
+During one day in the Chernobyl Exclusion Zone the body receives a dose of radiation of 3 μSv (microSieverts, the safe limit is 100 microSieverts), that’s less than one X-ray scan or 3 hours spent in an airplane.

 The ChernobylPhoto.com guides and delegates are specially trained to lead you just via safe roads and paths.
-During the visit of Chernobyl exclusion zone you will go through a dosimetric control several times a day – at the checkpoints.
-On top of that your group will be equipped with at least two Geiger-Müller counters (you can borrow it for free) which are measuring the radiation level non-stop.
+During the visit of the Chernobyl Exclusion Zone you will go through a dosimetric control several times a day – at the checkpoints.
+On top of that your group will be equipped with at least two Geiger-Müller counters (you can borrow them for free) which are measuring the radiation level non-stop.

 I am 17; can I come for the Chernobyl tour?